hughperkins/cltorch/README.md

 <tr><td>Original, not in torch or cutorch<td>N/A<td><pre>
 c:sub(d) -- subtracts d from c, element-wise
          -- similar to 'c - d'
+         -- but stores results into c
-         -- but without causing new allocation a:neg() -- basically the same as '- a'
+a:neg() -- basically the same as '- a'
-        -- but doesnt cause new allocation
+        -- but stores results into a
 </pre></tr>

 </table>